★★★★★

 The mind-heart-body connection also validates depression.
 While having heart disease can lead to depression, depression puts you at a higher risk of heart disease.
 They are interconnected.

 When helping people recover from heart conditions, it is also vital to address their psychological impacts.
-A 2012 study evaluated the effects of massage therapy in patients after open-heart surgery.
-Researchers regarded massage therapy as a simple and cost-effective tool to improve mood and overcome depression among patients after open-heart surgery.
+A 2012 study examined the impact of massage therapy on patients following open-heart surgery.
+Researchers found that massage therapy is a simple and cost-effective way to improve mood and reduce depression in these patients.

 5 precautions for using massage chairs for heart disease

-Massage chair therapy can relieve symptoms of the following heart conditions, but you need to take specific precautions for some conditions.
-Consult your doctor before using a massage chair.
+Massage chair therapy can help relieve symptoms of various heart conditions, but certain conditions require specific precautions.
+Always consult your doctor before using a massage chair.

 High blood pressure patients

-Massage therapy has proven results in lowering blood pressure.
-It is particularly beneficial for hypertension patients.
-However, deep massage may lower your blood pressure, causing symptoms such as fainting, rapid and shallow breathing, or headaches.
+Massage therapy has been shown to effectively lower blood pressure and is especially beneficial for people with hypertension.
+However, deep massage may reduce blood pressure too much, potentially causing symptoms such as fainting, rapid or shallow breathing, or headaches.

 It is better to get your blood pressure checked before and after a massage chair session.
 Seek medical care if it is not within the normal range.